 Recovery from addiction through holistic therapy in San Antonio TX takes time.
 Since addiction is a complex disease, it slowly changes your brain chemistry, making your brain and body dependent on drugs and alcohol in order to feel normal.
 Drugs and alcohol are physically addictive, leading to uncomfortable and troublesome withdrawal symptoms when you stop using.

 The severity of withdrawal symptoms can prevent you from achieving sobriety.
-The risk of relapse is especially high during early recovery, with rehab centers utilizing strategies like mindfulness based relapse prevention techniques to help you maintain abstinence.
+The risk of relapse is especially high during early recovery, with rehab centers utilizing strategies like mindfulness-based relapse prevention techniques to help you maintain abstinence.
+Learn more about our relapse prevention program by calling 866.957.7885 today.

 What is a Relapse?